iTwin/itwinjs-core/test-apps/display-test-app/README.md

   * The number of levels of iModel tile trees to skip before loading graphics.
 * SVT_DISABLE_IDLE_WORK
   * If defined, do not try to perform idle work (precompiling shader) when there are no viewports.
+* SVT_DEBUG_SHADERS
+  * If defined, and the WEBGL_debug_shaders extension is supported, collect debug info during shader compilation.
+See the `dta output shaders` key-in.
 * SVT_WINDOW_SIZE
   * If defined, a comma-separated startup size for the electron application window as `width,height`.